sinamoeini/AtomEye/README.md

 #### <a name="central_symm_coloring">Central Symmetry Parameter Coloring:</a>

-<a name="central_symm_coloring"></a>

-<a name="central_symm_coloring"></a>[Meta](#Meta)+h will color-encode the atoms according to their [central symmetry parameter](Doc/CentralSymmetry.pdf) _c_'s.
+[Meta](#Meta)+h will color-encode the atoms according to their [central symmetry parameter](Doc/CentralSymmetry.pdf) _c_'s.
 Shift+h will prompt the user to change the maximum number of neighbors _M_ used in the computation; the default being the most popular coordination number of the configuration rounded even.
 The controls of colormap, visibilities etc. are identical to that of [auxiliary properties coloring](#auxiliary_property_coloring).

 Because calculating the central symmetry parameters requires a [neighborlist](Doc/neighborlist.pdf) without pairwise saving, it is not calculated by default when the configuration is loaded, but only computed after [Meta](#Meta)+h is pressed. _c_ is between [0,1], and its average is usually less than 0.5 even for amorphous structures.
 An intrinsic stacking fault in FCC crystal would possess two layers of atoms with _c_'s at about 0.042, and a perfect crystal should have _c_'s less than 0.01 even with thermal fluctuations.
 So a recommended threshold value for visualizing planar faults is 0.01, which can be set by shifting the [gearbox](#changing_gear) to level-4 and pressing Ctrl+[PageUp](#PageUp) once.
 Also, as [auxiliary properties coloring](#auxiliary_property_coloring) explains, one needs to press 'Ctrl+T' to keep the above set thresholds for ensuing configurations.
-See also [auxiliary properties coloring](#auxiliary_property_coloring) for further controls.<a name="least_square_strain_coloring"></a>
+See also [auxiliary properties coloring](#auxiliary_property_coloring) for further controls.

 #### <a name="least_square_strain_coloring">Least-Square Atomic Local Strain Tensor Coloring:</a>

-<a name="least_square_strain_coloring">We have implemented</a> [atomic local strain tensor](annotate_atomic_strain/Doc/main.pdf) coloring as a core functionality of AtomEye (please cite F. Shimizu, S. Ogata and J. Li, "[Theory of Shear Banding in Metallic Glasses and Molecular Dynamics Calculations](../../Papers/07/Shimizu07a.pdf)," _Materials Transactions_ **48** (2007) 2923-2927, if you use this characterization).
+ [atomic local strain tensor](annotate_atomic_strain/Doc/main.pdf) coloring as a core functionality of AtomEye (please cite F. Shimizu, S. Ogata and J. Li, "[Theory of Shear Banding in Metallic Glasses and Molecular Dynamics Calculations](../../Papers/07/Shimizu07a.pdf)," _Materials Transactions_ **48** (2007) 2923-2927, if you use this characterization).
 It is different from the [von Mises shear strain invariant coloring](#shear_strain_coloring) in that two configurations are required, one current, and one reference configuration.
 It is also much more powerful and robust than the former because it does not rely on assumptions of prior high lattice symmetry.

 To use, you need to load in a configuration first, and then press 'Esc' key.
 This would _imprint_ the present coordinates as the reference.
 Any configuration you [load](#load_new_config) or [step](#step_config) afterward would automatically trigger local strain calculations, the results of which are appended as [auxiliary properties](#auxiliary_property_coloring).
 Right-click on an atom to see the full local transformation matrix J, defined as